Samsung/tizen-docs/docs/application/design/wearable/watch-face/watch-face-states.md

 ## Always-on states

 Always-on states should only include key watch face components like the hour and minute hands to minimize battery consumption.
-Because the display updates once every minute, showing real-time information (e.g. seconds ticking by) in always-on states isn’t recommended.
+Because the display updates once every minute, showing real-time information (e.g. seconds ticking by) in always-on states isn't recommended.

 -   **Color mode**

-    Depending on the capability of the Gear’s display, two different color schemes are available for always-on states: Low-bit color and high color.
+    Depending on the capability of the Gear's display, two different color schemes are available for always-on states: Low-bit color and high color.

 -   **Low-bit color mode**

     In low-bit color mode, always-on states only use cyan, magenta, yellow, red, green, blue, and white colors at full brightness, with no grayscale or gradients.
-Images might be pixelated, as low-bit color mode doesn’t support anti-aliasing.
+Images might be pixelated, as low-bit color mode doesn't support anti-aliasing.

 -   **High color mode**

     High color mode has no color restrictions and can replicate elaborate designs of active states more closely than low-bit color mode.
-It’s recommended to design for high color mode to create a visually compelling watch face, but note that high color designs will be displayed in low-bit color if a device doesn’t support high color.
+It's recommended to design for high color mode to create a visually compelling watch face, but note that high color designs will be displayed in low-bit color if a device doesn't support high color.

 <table align="center">
  <tr>